Pet Vision

 Many pets will become less confident in new environments, like the dog park or groomer.
 They may also sleep more because they don’t feel comfortable venturing out on their own.
 Pets may stay closer to you throughout the day because it gives them an “orientation.”
 They may be hesitant in bright or dim light conditions or if the lighting suddenly changes (e.g. “freeze” when the lights are turned off).
 Some pets will also trip on small objects on the ground or on stairs.

-Common Animal Eye Conditions
+Other Common Eye Conditions in Dogs and Cats